ben-barthel/Airfoil_EE_2023/README.md

-"Harnessing the instability mechanisms in airfoil flow for the data-driven forecasting of extreme events"
+"Harnessing instability mechanisms in airfoil flow for the data-driven forecasting of extreme events"
 Benedikt Barthel and Themistoklis Sapsis 2023

 Data can be found at https://www.dropbox.com/scl/fo/072uphsf9gr1umhrra0vi/h?dl=0&rlkey=mexzvglxebmcvhxesmdw9c47b